Going to Trial: A Couple in Their 40’s Injured by a Drunk Driver

 Opening statements are written next.
 It is written to focus on the improper, illegal or egregious conduct that caused the claimants injuries or damages.
 Juries correctly are always concerned with people taking responsibility for their errors or misdeeds.
 They want to hear about what was done or not done and why.
 We want the jury to know why it’s important for them to hear this case and deliberate.

 Prepare Exhibits that Explain and Engage a Jury

 To engage a jury and keep them interested and attentive to the points he is making, Bob Giroux uses multiple teaching techniques during his trials.
 He uses large visuals, videos, handwritten flip charts and 3D models to help him explain complex medical terminology or accident patterns.
 This technique is unique to Giroux’s method and one he has received much favorable feedback about .

 Currently, there is a discussion about using the ADR process known as binding arbitration.
 Arbitration involves a less formal hearing process, however evidence and attorney arguments are presented to a panel of one to three arbitrators.
 After which there will be a decision and an award.
 It is sometimes a good option because it eliminates appeals which could take three or more years.
 It also helps to reduce costs and stresses on the parties that come with a two or four week trial.
 Arbitration is usually done in one or two days and the arbitrators are usually known by both sets of attorneys (plaintiff and defense).

-The team at Giroux Trial Attorneys, has hundreds of trials under their belt.
-It’s this experience that is necessary to win for their clients.
-It’s this reputation of fearlessness that makes insurance companies dread going up against the team and this results in bigger wins for our clients.
+The team at Giroux Pappas Trial Attorneys, has hundreds of trials under their belt.
+It’s this experience that is necessary to succeed for their clients.
+It’s this reputation of fearlessness that makes insurance companies dread going up against the team and this results in bigger settlements for our clients.